Space Network Ground Segment

 The Space Network

 NASA’s Space Network is made up of several Tracking and Data Relay Satellites (TDRS) in geosynchronous orbit which relay data signals from orbiting platforms, including the Hubble Space Telescope and International Space Station, to the ground.
-The Ground Segment, comprised of antennas, electronics, computers and networking equipment, receives the relayed data signals, processes them, and distributes them to the individual users.
-First implemented in 1983, the hardware and software the Ground Segment has become increasingly difficult to sustain and maintain, posing substantial risk to the highly reliable service provided for over two decades.
+The Ground Segment, comprised of antennas, electronics, computers and networking equipment, receives the relayed data signals, processes them and distributes them to the individual users.
+First implemented in 1983, the hardware and software of the Ground Segment has become increasingly difficult to sustain and maintain, posing substantial risk to the highly reliable service provided for over two decades.

 Modernizing The Space Network's Ground Segments

 The SGSS Project has the responsibility to completely refurbish the Ground Segment of NASA’s Space Network (SN).
 This involves totally redesigning the architecture and function of two ground stations at the White Sands Complex in White Sands, NM and a Terminal at the Guam Remote Station, as well as adding a third ground station at Blossom Point, MD.

 General Dynamics has successfully completed critical ground system modifications and technology updates needed to support the mission of NASA’s third generation Tracking and Data Relay Satellites (TDRS), the first of which was launched in January 2013.
 Modifications to the current White Sands ground system included integrating advanced command, control and communications equipment and systems.
 The work was done without interrupting the day-to-day operations of the TDRS constellation connecting the space agency’s spacecraft to their operators.